 Preparation

 Start by preparing your boiling water bath with enough water to cover 5 pint-sized jars with 1-2 inches of water.
-Place the water bath canner on the stove on medium heat.
+Place the boiling water bath canner on the stove on medium heat.
 Next, preheat your jars.
 Then, prepare your lids and rings.
 Now that your equipment is ready, it is time to start making apple grape butter.

 Making the Apple Grape Butter